serverboards/serverboards/README.md

 webpack server at http://localhost:3000 .

-If you connect to the webpack server it is necessary to force the backend URL so that the Websocket can connect.
+If you connect to the webpack server it is necessary to force the backend URL so that the WebSocket can connect.
 Open the developer console at the browser (F12 or Crtl+Shift+C), and write:

 ```js